AtanvarnoJack/MySqlQueryCreator/ReadMe.txt

 Just for fun!

-Open SqlCreator.jar in zipped filled for lunch compiled programs!
+Open SqlCreator.jar in zipped file to run compiled programs!